BETaaS/BETaaS_Platform-Tools/betaas-docs/github/installationofBETaaS.md

       <password>pass-TOBEPROVIDED</password>
     </server>

-Once this settings has been applied, the BETaaS Code can be built locally running, from the gitHub root folder <font style='color:red'>(LINK goes here).</font>:
+Once this settings has been applied, the BETaaS Code can be built locally running, from the gitHub root folder.

 	mvn clean install